pmarguinaud/fxtran/ARTICLE.md

     <a-stmt><E-1><named-E><N><n>XX</n></N></named-E></E-1> <a>=</a> <E-2><named-E><N><n>Z</n><cnt>&amp;</cnt>
       <cnt>&amp;</cnt><n>ZZZ</n></N></named-E></E-2></a-stmt>

-We see here that an identifier may be split accross multiple lines, using `&` lines continuators.
+We see here that an identifier may be split across multiple lines, using `&` lines continuators.
 To cope with this possibility, it is necessary to introduce this extra `n` tag, which stands for a piece of identifier.

 ## FORTRAN code refactoring